tokenrove/build-your-own-shell/stage_2.md

 Recently, Linux [added an `fdmap` syscall] that could be used for this.

+Since I first wrote this, several languages have made `CLOEXEC` the default, which means you'll have to disable it on the file descriptors you actually want passed to the child.
+For example [PEP-446], adopted in Python 3.4, makes `CLOEXEC` the default for all these reasons, so you'll need to `os.set_inheritable(fd, True)` explicitly on the file descriptors you actually want passed to the child.

 See Chris Siebenmann's [fork() and closing file descriptors] and CERT's [FIO22-C] (close files before spawning processes).